 - 1-2 tablespoons chopped fresh parsley

-- Simply Roundy's Entertaining Crackers, fresh veggies, and/or pita bread or pita chips, for serving
+- For Serving: crackers, fresh veggies, and/or pita bread or pita chips

 - In the bowl of a food processor fitted with a steel blade,place two-thirds of the feta, the cream cheese, Greek yogurt, garlic cloves, lemon juice, oregano, and black pepper.
 Blend until smooth.

 - Transfer the dip to a serving bowl, then sprinkle with the remaining third of the feta, diced bell pepper, and parsley.
 Serve immediately with crackers and veggies as desired, or refrigerate for up to 1 day.
 If making ahead, sprinkle with bell peppers and parsley just before serving.

 - TO MAKE AHEAD: This dip can be prepared and refrigerated up to 1 day in advance.
 Sprinkle with the chopped peppers and parsley just before serving.

 - TO STORE: Cover and refrigerate leftover dip for up to 3 days.

 Join today and start saving your favorite recipes